 This event invites the winners of the US Chess State Affiliate championships to compete for the title of 2020 K-5 Champion of Champions.
 In case of ties in this event, co-champions shall be recognized.

 US Chess has added the Rockefeller Champion to its list of qualifiers for the World Youth or the World Cadet Championship and the U.S. Cadet Championship.
 The qualifying student in case of a tie will be the highest finishing player on tie-breaks who meets the eligibility requirements of the World Youth/World Cadet event for the US Chess delegation and the U.S. Cadet Championship.
 The qualifying person needs a U.S. FIDE flag to be eligible to represent the U.S. in the World Youth/World Cadet and U.S. Cadet Championships.

-Click on Information below for full event details.
+Click on Information above for full event details.